rickhull/mudbug/README.md

 If you call the convenience methods *#get*, *#post*, *#put*, or *#delete*, then JSON parsing will be automatically performed for responses with *Content-type:* application/json.

-In other words, Bateman works best with webservers that respect the *Accept:* request header and provide proper *Content-type:* response headers.

 Here is the heart of the Bateman's [response processing](https://github.com/rickhull/bateman/blob/master/lib/bateman.rb#L37):

     # this structure declares what we support in the request Accept: header